Fáilte chuig suíomh idirlín Cumann Oidhreachta Eanach Dhúin

 - A record of the stone-built wells of Annaghdown parish, funded by the Heritage Council;

-- A study of each townland in the parish, with a corresponding webpage giving links to relevant genealogical, topographical and statistical information; see this page for a list of townlands completed to date.
+- A study of each townland in the parish, with a corresponding webpage giving links to relevant genealogical, topographical and statistical information; see this page for a list of townlands we have completed to date.

 We regularly receive enquiries from members of the Annaghdown diaspora abroad and are delighted to help with queries in any way possible.
 Several of our members have extensive genealogical knowledge relating to the Annaghdown area and are happy to be of assistance.

 We welcome correspondence through English or Irish – you can send us a message here.